Messerschmitt Bf 109 variants: G-0, G-1, G-2

-The G-1, produced from February 1942, was the first production version of the G-series and the first production Bf 109 with a pressurized cockpit.
+The Gustav-series was initiated by a small pre-production series, G-0, powered by a DB 601E engine.
+The first production variant, G-1, produced from February 1942, was the first production Bf 109 with a pressurized cockpit, and featured the DB 605 engine.
 It could be identified by the small, horn-shaped air intake for the cockpit compressor just above the supercharger intake, on the left upper cowling.
 In addition, the angled armour plate for the pilot's head was replaced by a vertical piece which sealed-off the rear of the side-hinged cockpit canopy.
 Small, triangular armour-glass panels were fitted into the upper corners of this armour, although there were aircraft in which the plate was solid steel.
 Silica gel capsules were placed in each pane of the windscreen and opening canopy to absorb any moisture which may have been trapped in the double glazing.
 The last 80 G-1s built were lightweight G-1/R2.
 In these GM-1 nitrous oxide 'boost' was used, and the pilot's back armour was removed, as were all fittings for the long-range drop tank.
 A few G-1 flown by I./JG 1 are known to have carried the underwing 20 mm MG 151/20 cannon gondolas.